29 Hotel Digital Marketing Ideas

 4. Embrace Facebook and Google reviews

 Yes people will leave reviews in different places.
 People listen to Google and Facebook.
-Make sure you collect positive reviews in these places
+Make sure you collect positive reviews in these places.
+This one has an essential place in our hotel digtital marketing ideas.

 5. Check your websites SEO